Indonesian output possibly to climb to the highest in 4 years

 Votes lost

 As many as 12,602 farmers and agricultural laborers committed suicide in 2015 in keeping with the remaining available statistics before the government stopped releasing figures.
-In Uttar Pradesh, the user’s maximum populous kingdom and the pinnacle sugarcane grower, farmers are suffering to get paid on time by generators.
+In Uttar Pradesh, the user’s most populous kingdom and the pinnacle sugarcane grower, farmers are suffering to get paid on time by generators.
 The state’s turbines owed ₹89.92 billion ($1.3 billion) to farmers as of March 8.
 With only some days left until polls close after six weeks of vote casting, those financial realities are putting Narendra Modi’s attraction in the kingdom’s villages to take a look at.